Wikifab/GoogleAnalyticsPageViews/Doc/README.md

 ## Use

-You just need to had this line on the page you want, it can be on a template, a form or just an article.
+You just need to had those lines on the page you want, it can be on a template, a form or just an article.

+	{{#recordPageViews:}}
 	{{#getPageViews:}}